Our Team

 MA (2022)

-I am a speech therapist, working with children with a wide range of difficulties, from one-year-old to adolescents.
-From this perspective I became interested in learning disorders and in cognitive learning mechanisms.
-I am curious to understand the relations between language and math abilities, which may shed light on specific mathematical difficulties.
-My MA thesis investigated the cognitive representation of multi-digit number syntax.
+After being a speech therapist, working with children of a wide range of ages and difficulties, I became interested in learning disorders and in cognitive learning mechanisms.
+My MA thesis aimed to understand the relations between language and math abilities, which may shed light on specific mathematical difficulties.
+Specifically, the cognitive representation of multi-digit number syntax.
 On top of that, I'm Gali's mother and Adam's life partner.

 brutmannadin@gmail.comNadin Brutman